Our News

 The Convention is a schedule to the Australian Human Rights Commission Act 1986, giving the AHRC the power to investigate any discrimination complaints and alleged breaches, and prepare reports for the Attorney-General which must be tabled in Parliament.

-“A recent example of this was AV v DIAL – AN – ANGEL Pty Ltd[2015] AusHRC 97 in which a recommendation was made that the employer update its policies and procedures, issue an apology to the prospective employee and make a payment of $5,000 to the prospective employee,” Hancock says.
+“A recent example of this was AV v DIAL – AN – ANGEL Pty Ltd[2015] AusHRC 97 in which a recommendation was made that the employer update its policies and procedures, issue an apology to the prospective employee and make a payment of $5,000 to the prospective employee,” McDonald Murholme says.

 “Each of these recommendations was complied with.”